CKND-DT: Broadcasting

 On-air signal testing on channel 2 with colour bars, test slides and test programming began in early August.
 CKND-TV-2 began broadcasting at 6 p.m. on September 1, 1982.
 Cable TV viewers in Dauphin were unable to watch the launch of CKND-TV-2 channel 2 because the cable company, Westman Media Co-op, did not have an antenna ready to receive the new signal.

+In the mid-1980s, the station supported the development of a Manitoba film industry by funding television films, most notably The Prodigal and Tramp at the Door.
+Faced with the dilemma that the films would typically need to be sold to the national CBC or CTV networks to attain profitability, but the station would have to accept a reduced price if the films had already aired in prime time in a major Canadian television market, station manager Stan Thomas would air the films on CKND in an obscure overnight timeslot so that they would be eligible for ACTRA Award consideration, while still having been essentially unseen by an actual television audience so that he could secure the maximum price from a network.

 On January 1, 1986, channel 12 returned in Pembina, North Dakota, as KNRR, a satellite of independent station KVRR (channel 15) in Fargo.
-Canadian cable providers were prohibited from distributing the signal, however, by an October 1986 CRTC decision in response to broadcaster concerns about the "potentially damaging effect of this station by providing Canadian advertisers with access to large amounts of commercial airtime at rates substantially lower than those they would be obliged to pay Canadian television licensees in order to reach the same potential audience."
+Canadian cable providers were prohibited from distributing the signal, however, by an October 1986 CRTC decision in response to broadcaster concerns about the "potentially damaging effect of this station by providing Canadian advertisers with access to large amounts of commercial airtime at rates substantially lower than those they would be obliged to pay Canadian television licensees in order to reach the same potential audience".
 As the satellite station was never profitable due to its location, as well as its difficulties in being able to reach the Winnipeg audience, KNRR went off the air from June to October 2009 as the station did not upgrade to a digital signal.

-Along with the other Canwest-owned stations, CKND was rebranded as Global in August 1997.
+Along with the other CanWest-owned stations, CKND was rebranded as Global in August 1997.
 CKND's studios also produced Fox Soccer Report, which aired throughout the world on Fox Sports World Canada, Fox Soccer Channel, and Fox Sports Middle East.
-On September 1, 2008, CKND moved its operations to downtown Winnipeg at Canwest Place (now called 201 Portage).
+On September 1, 2008, CKND moved its operations to downtown Winnipeg at CanWest Place (now called 201 Portage).

-On April 1, 2016, Shaw Media (which was rebranded from Canwest in 2010) was sold to Corus Entertainment.
+On April 1, 2016, Shaw Media (which was rebranded from CanWest in 2010) was sold to Corus Entertainment.
 The deal provided CKND three radio stations (CJOB, CFPG-FM and CJKR-FM) as sister properties.